robinboncoeur/Art/docs/writing/2DE-1stEd.md

 Sarah’s mouth twitched.
 Not quite a smile.
 “What did you think?”

 I shrugged again, still small.
-Missing Celeste had been a full-body thing—crowded, constant—like there wasn’t room left for anything else.
+Missing Celeste had been a full-body thing — crowded, constant — like there wasn’t room left for anything else.
 And now, the real world kept crowding in.

 “You miss her,” Sarah said.